jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

-    (d) undertakes or proposes to undertake the distribution of water for supply (including irrigation); or (e) undertakes or proposes to undertake a drainage or sewerage system; or (f) constructs, operates, or proposes to construct or operate, a road or railway line; or (g) is an airport authority as defined by the Airport Authorities Act 1966 for the purposes of operating an airport as defined by that Act; or
+    (d) undertakes or proposes to undertake the distribution of water for supply (including irrigation); or (e) undertakes or proposes to undertake a drainage or sewerage system; or (f) constructs, operates, or proposes to construct or operate, a road or railway line; or (g) is—
+      (i) an airport authority as defined in the Airport Authorities Act 1966, for the purpose of operating an airport as defined in that Act; or
+      (ii) an airport operator as defined in section 5 of the Civil Aviation Act 2023, for the purpose of operating an aerodrome in relation to which the airport operator is registered under that Act; or
+    (h)
-    (h) is a provider of any approach control service within the meaning of the Civil Aviation Act 1990; or (ha) is a responsible SPV that is constructing or proposing to construct eligible infrastructure; or (i) undertakes or proposes to undertake a project or work prescribed as a network utility operation for the purposes of this definition by regulations made under this Act,—
+    (ha) is a responsible SPV that is constructing or proposing to construct eligible infrastructure; or (i) undertakes or proposes to undertake a project or work prescribed as a network utility operation for the purposes of this definition by regulations made under this Act,—
   - **public work** includes work that relates to the construction of eligible infrastructure